Cheesy Crockpot Potatoes

 You only need a few basic ingredients to make these Cheesy Crock Pot Potatoes, and most of them are probably in your pantry and refrigerator!

-• Frozen, Diced Potatoes: That’s right – we said this was an easy crock pot recipe!
-No need to thaw them out either, just add them right to your crock pot.
+• Frozen, Diced Potatoes: No need to thaw them out, just add them right to your crock pot.

-• Condensed Cream of Chicken Soup: You can use Cream of Mushroom Soup too if that’s what you have on hand, but we love the flavor this chicken soup adds to these cheesy potatoes.
+• Condensed Cream of Chicken Soup: You can also use cream of mushroom soup too if that’s what you have on hand, but we love the flavor this chicken soup adds to these cheesy potatoes.

-• Onion: Diced yellow onion adds tons of flavor in these potatoes.
+• Onion: Finely diced yellow onion adds tons of flavor in these potatoes.
 Don’t worry, they’ll cook down and be soft (no crunchy onions!) by the time the potatoes are cooked.

 • Cheddar Cheese: Get creative with your cheese if you like!
-We stuck with cheddar because well, we love cheddar, and it goes so nicely with potatoes.
+We stuck with cheddar because it has a sharp flavor to contrast with the creamy soup.

-• Sour Cream or Cream Cheese: The more traditional recipe uses sour cream, but we tried this recipe with both sour cream and cream cheese.
+• Sour Cream or Cream Cheese: We use sour cream, but we tried this recipe with both sour cream and softened cream cheese.
 Both are delicious so if you have one or the other in your refrigerator or maybe you don’t like one or the other – you can use what you like.

 How To Make Crockpot Cheesy Potatoes

 Like I said before, these slow cooker potatoes are so easy to make, you’ll be making them a lot.
-Because what’s better than a super flavorful, easy to make, make ahead side dish recipe???
+We have a couple of step by step photos here with instructions.
+For the complete recipe scroll down to the recipe card.

-2. Add the rest of the ingredients (saving 1 cup of cheese to alter add to the top)to the crock pot and stir together to combine.
-You can also do this in a large bowl and then transfer to your slow cooker.
+• Start by adding a bag of frozen, diced potatoes to a large bowl.
+Add the rest of the ingredients (saving 1 cup of cheese for topping) to the crock pot and stir together to combine.

-3. Cook on low for low for 3-4 hours or on high for 6-7 hours.
+• Transfer to a slow cooker and cook on low for high for 3 hours or on high for 6 hours.
 During the last 30 minutes of cooking, add the reserved cheese to the top of the potatoes, cover and let melt during the rest of the cooking time.

 Looking For More Side Dish Recipes?